Certification of wildlife control operators.

-For purposes of training individuals to assist landowners with employing nonlethal management techniques, or to harass, kill, trap, release, and dispatch animals that are causing damage to private property, the director or his/her designee may issue wildlife control operator (WCO) certifications.
+For purposes of training individuals to assist landowners with employing nonlethal management techniques, or to harass, kill, trap, release, wildlife that is causing damage to private property, the director or his/her designee may certify wildlife control operators (WCOs).

-(1) To qualify for WCO certification, applicants must:
+(1) To be eligible to apply for WCO certification, applicants must:

 (a) Be at least eighteen years of age;

-(b) Take and complete the department's WCO certifications course;
+(c) Take and pass the department's approved WCO basic certification course(s);

 (d) Be legally eligible to possess a firearm and without a felony or domestic violence conviction including, but not limited to, convictions under chapter 9.41

 RCW, unless firearm possession rights have been restored;

 (e) Not have within the last three years:

 (i) More than one finding of paid or committed as a final disposition for an infraction under chapter 77.15